TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Permissions.rst

       recursivedeleteFolder = 0
    }

-If no permissions are defined in TSconfig, the settings in the backend user and in the backend user group record are taken into account and treated as default permissions for all storages.
+If no permissions are defined in `TSconfig`:pn:, the settings in the backend user and in the backend user group record are taken into account and treated as default permissions for all storages.